harmonizedMachines/canny-capybaras-collab-code-contest/README.md

 ## Other

-Some [xkcd](https://xkcd.com) comics are `build-yourself`, so some if the information to be scraped will not be availible, but your output will indicate on whether it is a `build-yourself` comic
+Some [xkcd](https://xkcd.com) comics are `build-yourself`, so some if the information to be scraped will not be available, but your output will indicate on whether it is a `build-yourself` comic

 ## Installation